Hints allow you to specify the execution plan that the optimizer should generate.

 WHERE tbl3.col2 = tbl2.col2);

-NO_PUSH_SUBQ hint
+NO_PUSH_SUBQ Hint

 Note

-For OceanBase Database V4.3.5, support for the NO_PUSH_SUBQ hint was introduced starting from V4.3.5 BP2.
+For OceanBase Database V4.3.5, the NO_PUSH_SUBQ hint is supported starting from V4.3.5 BP2.

 /*+ NO_PUSH_SUBQ[(@qb_name)] */